 7-quart capacity can make 8 pounds of dough

 If your bread-baking habits are higher in volume, the high-performance KitchenAid Pro Line 7-quart Stand Mixer is an outstanding option.
 It’s a bigger, more powerful version of the trademarked KitchenAid design that can mix up to a whopping 8 pounds of dough at a time.
-With 10 speeds to choose from, this mixer excels at kneading heavier doughs thanks to its quiet yet powerful 1.3-horsepower motor and has the capability to knead for longer without overheating.
+With 10 speeds to choose from, this mixer excels at kneading heavier doughs thanks to its quiet yet powerful 1.3-horsepower motor, which gives it the capability to knead for longer without overheating.

-This mixer features 10 speeds, and its heavier weight—approximately 31 pounds—ensures that the machine won’t budge when it’s in use.
-The bowl-lift utilizes a crank that locks the bowl into place, and it includes a wire whip, paddle attachment, and a spiraled dough hook, which mimics hand-kneading.
+This mixer features 10 speeds, and its heavier weight—approximately 25 pounds—ensures that the machine won’t budge when it’s in use.
+The bowl-lift design utilizes a crank that locks the bowl into the raised position while the bowl itself snaps into place at three points for maximum stabilization.
+It includes a wire whip, paddle attachment, and a spiraled dough hook, which mimics hand-kneading.
 If you bake often, you’ll love how this mixer performs; it’s a true workhorse and lives up to everything you’d expect from a professional-grade mixer.